What is Address Book?

 Next Guide. »

 For example, you can store notes about when and where you met a person in plain text.
-In my address book I have an entry called "Airline Frequent Flyer Numbers" and within the Notes section I have placed the numbers for the airlines I like to fly.
+In my address book I have an entry called "Airline Frequent Flyer Numbers" and within the Notes section I have placed the numbers for the airlines I that often fly.
 It's a great way for me to store the information in a single place as each airline has a unique name for their particular program.

 The following example shows the default Address Book carf for Apple Computer.
 Note the following for the card: